Exalate Admin Panel

 You can find a list of all the created connections under the Connections tab.
 If you do not have any connections yet, this is the place where you can create and configure one.

-Under the Connections tab you can find the following options:
+Under the Connections tab, you can find the following options:

-Use the Refresh button to instantly refresh the connections screen without reloading the whole page.
+• Refresh: Use the Refresh button to instantly refresh the connections screen without reloading the whole page.

 Exalate Notifications

-Under the Exalate Notification tab, you can add users to receive email notifications every time Exalate raises a synchronization error.
-Click Create to add a user's name and email to the list of notification recipients.
+Under the Exalate Notifications tab, you can add users who will receive email notifications every time Exalate raises a synchronization error.

 Errors